AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Appendix B. Model Architecture Detail

-Third, existing approaches overlook temporal heterogeneities in the interpretation of survey questions and individual belief systems.
-To address this, we incorporate period embedding as the third layer of neural embeddings.
-This accounts for the impact of temporal factors on survey question responses, such as the gradual shift towards more progressive beliefs over time \citep{baldassarriWasThereCulture2020} and the effects of specific events during a particular period, like macroeconomic changes, presidential elections, and the COVID-19 pandemic.
-While some argue that people's beliefs are generally stable, attributing fluctuations in opinions to short-term changes or measurement errors \citep{kileyMeasuringStabilityChange2020,ansolabehereStrengthIssuesUsing2008}, others contend that social transformations and life events can indeed lead to lasting shifts in perspectives \citep{lerschChangePersonalCulture2023}.
-We represent the historical features of survey periods as an N-dimensional embedding vector, which we refer to as the ``period embedding'' of surveys, denoted by \(p\ \in \ R^{n}\).
+Against this challenge, we incorporate period embeddings to consider temporal changes in the meaning of questions and individuals' belief systems~\citep{jooOutSyncOut2020,ruleLexicalShiftsSubstantive2015} as the third layer of neural embeddings.
+This accounts for the impact of temporal factors on survey responses, such as the gradual shift towards more progressive beliefs over time~\citep{baldassarriWasThereCulture2020} and the effects of specific events during a particular period, such as the macroeconomic changes, presidential elections, and the COVID-19 pandemic.
+We represent the historical features of survey periods as an N-dimensional embedding vector, which we refer to as the ``period embeddings'' of surveys, denoted by \(p\ \in \ R^{n}\).
+To generate period embeddings, we initially assign random latent features for each period, which are optimized such that two adjacent periods characterized by similar response patterns are located close to each other in the latent space during the training process. \cref{fig:figure3} shows two-dimensional $t$-SNE projections of the three embedding spaces, with points colored by $k$-means clusters for the question and respondent panels and labelled by survey year for the period panel.